numan/yearn-gnosis-safe/README.md

 > **NOTE:** If you want to index all safes, you'll want to upgrade the transaction service database, redis cache and increase the number of workers.

 > **NOTE:** The following steps can also be use on the Rinkeby transaction service.

+## Docker Containers

+This project uses the official [Gnosis Safe Docker Images](https://hub.docker.com/u/gnosispm) as a base and applies some modifications to support a self-hosted version.

+All customized Dockerfiles can be found in the `docker/` directory.

+### Client Gateway

+There are no modifications made to the original docker image.

+### Configuration Service

+Adds a new command to bootstrap the configuration service with configurations that replicate the configurations found on the official [Gnosis Safe Configuration Service](https://safe-config.gnosis.io/).

+The bootstrap command is designed to run only if there are no existing configurations.

+Also modifies the default container command run by the container to run the bootstrap command on initialization.

+### Transactions Service

+Installs a new CLI command `reindex_master_copies_with_retry` and a new Gnosis Safe indexer `retryable_index_service` that retries if a JSON RPC call fails during indexing.
+This was added to make indexing more reliable during initial bootstraping after a new install.

+## Gnosis Safe UI

+Contains a git submodule with the official [Gnosis Safe UI](https://github.com/gnosis/safe-react).
+It uses the official Gnosis Safe UI repository to build the production bundle.

+Before building a production file, some of the original configuration files are replaced.
+The current official ui hard codes the url for the configuration and transaction services.
+The configuration files are replaced to point to the newly deployed configuration and transaction services.

+Running `docker/ui/build.sh` will automatically replace the configuration files and build a production bundle.

+The UI is the only component that isn't hosted in a docker container.
+It is hosted as a static website on S3.